IR-2011-117: IRS Releases Guidance on Foreign Financial Asset Reporting

 Richard Duke shares his expertise as an Adjunct Professor of Law, "Thomas Jefferson Graduate Program," Thomas Jefferson School of Law (San Diego, CA, 2008-present) (formerly teaching at the Diamond & Diamond Program at St. Thomas University School of Law, International Taxation (LL.M.)
 Program, Miami, Florida (2000-2007)); and an Adjunct Professor of Law at the Cumberland School of Law of Samford University (International Tax and Asset Protection Planning) (1983-1999); Who's Who in America, 2008 (62nd) Edition.

-Mr. Walker became Of Counsel to Duke Law Firm in 2007 in the area of international asset protection planning and international taxation.
+Mr. Walker became Of Counsel to Duke Law Firm in 2007 in the area of international asset protection planning and international taxation for high net-worth private clients.

-Currently, Mr. Walker is earning his Master of Laws (LL.M.) degree in international taxation and financial services from the Thomas Jefferson School of Law.
-He has focused on cross border transactions, especially those involving the European Union and the effective use of business trusts.
+Mr. Walker received his Master of Laws (LL.M.) degree in international taxation and financial services from the Thomas Jefferson School of Law.
+His focus was on cross border transactions, the effective use of business trusts and structuring private equity and hedge funds.

 Mr. Walker earned his J.D. from the Cumberland School of Law, at Samford University.
 He concentrated his studies on taxation and business planning.
 He was admitted to the American Journal of Trial Advocacy Law Review, and was later published in the Journal as a student on the Employee Retirement Income Security Act (ERISA) of 1974.
 Mr. Walker was admitted to the Alabama Bar in 1994.

-Education: University of Georgia (BS); Cumberland School of Law of Samford University (JD); University of Alabama at Birmingham (MSEE); Thomas Jefferson School of Law (LL.M.
-Expected).
+Education: University of Georgia (BS); Cumberland School of Law of Samford University (JD); University of Alabama at Birmingham (MSEE); Thomas Jefferson School of Law (LL.M.).

 Associations: Admitted to the Alabama Bar